defilogist/awesome-solana-airdrops/guides/meteora.md

 * DLMM pools will be more rewarded
   * Make sure to capture as much fees as possible
 * Participate to Discord discussions
+* 1pt is given for each $1 set / day and 1000pts are given for each $1 fees generated

 ## Risks